What is Tax Form 5329?

 If you over-contributed to your HSA, what do you do?
 Well, you have a couple options.
 First, you can withdraw the excess contributions before Tax Day and avoid any penalties and extra paperwork.
 It’s important to note that simply spending the excess contributions on qualified medical expenses is not considered a withdrawal (it’s a distribution).
 To withdraw your contributions, contact your HSA administrator.

 Your second option, if you’ve over-contributed, is leaving the money in your HSA account and filing Tax Form 5329 with your Income Tax Form-1040, 1040-SR or 1040-NR.
-If you don’t need to file income taxes for 2019, you will need to file Form 5329 on its own and you can’t do it electronically.
+If you don’t need to file income taxes for the previous tax year, you will need to file Form 5329 on its own and you can’t do it electronically.
 If you’re filing a Form 5329 for a previous year’s contributions, you must use that year’s version of the form.